 The search term “Intubation” comes up fairly often on my blog’s traffic logs, so I thought I take a moment to write about it.
-Heaven knows I’ve had my share of them.
+Lord knows I’ve had my share of them.

-I truly hope your asthma never gets to point where you actually need to be intubated for it, but here’s a brief explanation of the process and what goes on.
+I truly hope your asthma never gets to point where you actually need to be intubated and put on a ventilator, but here’s a brief explanation of the process and what goes on.
 I hope you find my explanation helpful in some way.

-Intubation is a procedure in which a special tube called an “endotracheal tube” (ET tube for short) is inserted into your airway, so that you can be attached to an external and artificial breathing devise, such as a mechanical ventilator or an anesthesia machine.
-It also provides direct access to your lungs for medications, supplemental oxygen, etc.
+Intubation is a procedure in which a special tube called an “endotracheal tube” (ET tube for short) is inserted into your airway, so that you can be attached to an mechanical breathing device, such as a ventilator or an anesthesia machine.
+It also provides direct access to your lungs to deliver medications, supplemental oxygen, and to remove secretions.